Personal Executive Governance OS

 Guide conditions, not just intentions

-Humans often act first and explain later.
-People move from environment, defaults, fatigue, timing, friction, and social context — then make sense of it afterward.
+People often act first and explain later.
+We move from environment, defaults, fatigue, timing, friction, and social context — then make sense of it afterward.
 Conscious reasoning matters, but it is not the only control surface for behavior.

 PEGO is built for that.
 Rather than stop at rational advice, it reasons from long-range outcomes through strategy and constraints into directives that shape the conditions where action becomes likely — grocery defaults before meal choices, maintenance before an environment turns aversive, a walk timed for daylight and incidental contact.